 A doctor will usually prescribe some sort of treatment plan but if none exists yet then ask them how often I need to replace my stockings after washing them once a week should suffice in most cases where no other factors come into play like those just mentioned above!

-What health risks are associated with wearing compression socks for the long term in edema?
+health risks with wearing compression socks for the long term in edema

 What Type of Sock is Suitable for Edema?